-[Speculation on action/perception disassociation in prisms] In the past, @Danckert2010 has argued that the apparent disassociation between the effects of prism adaptation on action and perceptual deficits can be accounted for if prisms act on circuits of the dorsal visual stream -specifically the superior parietal lobule and inferior parietal sulcus, areas well within the dorsal stream that are typically conserved in neglect patents.
-When the inferior parietal/superior temporal gyrus damage leads to neglect, it does so in part by severely reducing the brain's ability to integrate dorsal and ventral stream processing [@Danckert2010].
-In the same respect, the damage limits the ability of a superior parietal technique, like prisms, from influencing areas in the ventral system responsible for higher level perceptual judgments.
-Here, we discuss 3 experiments and a case study chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.
+[Speculation on action/perception disassociation in prisms] The dissociation between after effects that influence actions and those that influence perception invokes the dual visual pathways hypothesis of Goodale and Milner (refs).
+Information from primary visual cortex (V1) projects to two streams, one projecting to the superior, posterior parietal cortex that is important for the visual guidance of action (the so-called dorsal ‘how’ pathway) and another that projects from V1 to inferotemporal cortex and is important for perceptual processing (the so-called ventral ‘what’ pathway; refs).
+Prisms have been shown to primarily influence processing within the dorsal stream (fMRI refs; neglect recovery refs of Luaute et al and Corbetta and gang; Clower 1996 PET paper and 2000’s retroviral tracing in monkeys). –In this framework, prisms will primarily influence behaviours supported by the the superior parietal lobule and inferior parietal sulcus, areas well within the dorsal stream that are typically undamaged in neglect.
+Instead, damage to the inferior parietal/superior temporal gyrus leads not only to the neglect syndrome, but also severely reduces (or even eliminates) the brain's ability to integrate dorsal and ventral stream processing [@Danckert2010].
+In the same respect, the damage limits the ability of a rehabilitative technique such as prisms, that operates primarily on the dorsal stream,from influencing areas in the ventral system responsible for higher level perceptual judgments.
+This thesis outlines three experiments and a case study chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.

 [Chapter overview] Chapter 1 explores the relationship between visual working memory and spatial attention.
-It examines the hypothesis that these two domains represent separate deficits in patients with neglect.
+It examines the hypothesis that these two domains represent separate, but interacting deficits in patients with neglect.
 Chapter 2 employs prism adaptation in right brain damaged (RBD) participants to explore the effects of prisms on two domains – spatial working memory and temporal estimation – that are critical for developing accurate perceptual representations of the world.
 This chapter contributes to the growing evidence that prisms fail to influence domains of processing important for the construction of perceptual representations.
 Chapter 3 develops a procedure for using saccadic adaptation to explore the possibility that modifying eye position sense would lead to more generalized improvements in both action and perception.
 This preliminary work was conducted in healthy controls.
-Chapter 4 presents data from a single case of a neglect patient undergoing the saccadic adaptation procedure.
+Chapter 4 presents data from a single case study of a neglect patient undergoing the saccadic adaptation procedure.
 The failures to adapt in this patient points to future directions of research to address both volitional and reactive saccadic eye movements.

-[Conclude, summarize project] Here, we consider that neglect is, most centrally, a disorder of awareness.
-Prisms appear to have an effect on the spatial action systems, having such a strong effect in part because of the lack of awareness [@Danckert2010]; however, they don't seem to change the deficits of perceptual awareness themselves.
-The lack of awareness, besides being central to the disorder, is also a major contributor to the debilitating nature of neglect.
+[Conclude, summarize project] The evidence presented in this thesis supports the notion that neglect is not just a disorder of attention, but can be characterized by a failure to build accurate perceptual representations of the world.
+Prisms appear to have an effect on the spatial action systems, having such a strong effect in part because of the lack of awareness [@Danckert2010]; however, they don't seem to change the deficits of perceptual representation.
+Deficits of perceptual representation, as well as being central to the disorder, also represent a major contributor to the debilitating nature of neglect.
 Concentrating on the deficits of perceptual representation has the potential of making substantial steps forward in understanding the disorder and producing more effective rehabilitation efforts.
-Chapter 3 and 4 examine saccadic adaptation as a potential alternative to prism adaptation in neglect.
-The results provide the case that while this task design appears unfruitful, they also provide some insight into potential alternatives for future research.